- Politics and Social Issues»

 James Comey better hope that there are no "tapes" of our conversations before he starts leaking to the press! — @realDonaldTrump

 Chairmen of various congressional investigations into Russian ties have asked for transcripts of any tapes.

 GDP (000 2009$) -

-Once the Great 2008 Recession passed in 2010 GDP under President Obama quickly improved, passing President Bush's record by Q4 2010; and has continued to grow ever since.
-President Obama ended the year (3Q 2016) with a very strong 3.5% annualized growth.
+Once the Great 2008 Recession passed in 2010, GDP quickly improved under President Obama.
+It.passed President Bush's record by Q4 2010; it has continued to grow ever since.
+President Obama ended the year (Q4 2016) with a tepid 1.8% annualized growth, however, although he did a few quarters of very strong growth.
 (Over all, Obama achieved 2% annual growth, not bad given the GOP 8 year effort to destroy his presidency.)